thejackiefactor/thejackiefactor/README.md

-making stuff that works on the computer
+making stuff that works on the computer!